Vitamin C Deficiency: Symptoms, Causes, Treatment & Prevention (2026 Guide)

 Early Signs of Vitamin C Deficiency

-🔍 Common Early Signs
+🔍 Common Early Symptoms

-• Dry or rough skin: Reduced collagen affects skin texture and hydration
+• Dry or rough skin:

-• Slow wound healing: Cuts and injuries take longer to recover
+• Slow wound healing:

 vitamin c deficiency symptoms adults children growth immunity issues

-Common Symptoms in Adults and Children
+Common Symptoms of Vitamin C Deficiency in Adults and Children

 🔍 Common Symptoms in Adults

-• Swollen or bleeding gums: Gums become inflamed and may bleed easily during brushing
+• Swollen or bleeding gums:

-• Joint and muscle pain: Weak connective tissues can cause discomfort and stiffness
+• Joint and muscle pain:

-• Dry, rough skin: Skin may appear dull, flaky, or damaged
+• Dry, rough skin:

-• Slow wound healing: Cuts and injuries take longer to repair
+Cuts and injuries take longer to heal because the body cannot repair tissues efficiently.

-• Low immunity: Increased susceptibility to infections
+• Low immunity:

 👶 Common Symptoms in Children

-• Loss of appetite: Reduced interest in eating
+• Loss of appetite:

 👨⚕️ Expert Medical Insight